 Trick question, my heart sisters: there is no such thing as a one-size-fits-all patient – no matter what the diagnosis happens to be, and no matter what medical textbooks tell us.

-I often remind others that, even though I’m a heart patient, a blogger, a Mayo Clinic-trained patient activist, and a public speaker who has spoken to thousands of women about the very important subject of their heart health – I can’t possibly speak for all patients, any more than one physician onstage can pretend to speak for all other docs.
+I often remind others that, even though I’m a heart patient, a blogger, a Mayo Clinic-trained patient activist, and a public speaker who has spoken to thousands of women about the very important subject of their heart health – I can’t possibly speak for all patients, any more than one physician onstage at a medical conference can pretend to speak for all other docs.

 Similarly, full-time family caregivers, parents or spouses of patients (often-overlooked but crucially important resources) can raise important voices – especially when more than one of them are invited to speak at the same event.

-It’s why I’m always so glad to see more than one patient voice represented at health care events (events often identified by the “Patients Included“ designation).
+It’s why I’m always so glad to see more than one patient voice represented at health care conferences (events often identified by the “Patients Included“ designation).

 In reality, these non-patients are no more qualified to speak for patients than I was when I worked in hospice palliative care.
 Even many years spent seeing very, very ill people lying in hospice beds was simply not the same as knowing anything whatsoever about what it’s actually like to be in those beds, nor was that experience with patients even remotely adequate as prep for my future role as a patient myself.